-How to remove the IDENTITY property from an existing column using T-SQL (without changing the order of the columns or moving the data into a new table)
+In this post, I will discuss how to remove the IDENTITY property from an existing column using T-SQL (without changing the order of the columns or moving the data into a new table).

-1. Move the data into a new table
+Common Method 1: Move the data to a new table

 This is the most common method, and it’s the one performed behind the scenes when you try to remove the IDENTITY property using SQL Server Management Studio.